andrewstarritt/rotation_logger/README.md

 --keep,k      number of files to keep.
 This is above and beyond the current file.
               The default is 40.
 The value is constrained to be >= 1.

+--quiet,-q    quiet mode, no output standard output, output is just to the log files.

---help|-h     show this help information and exit.
+--help,-h     show this help information and exit.

 --warranty,-w show warranty information and exit.

---version|-v  show program version and exit.
+--version,-v  show program version and exit.

 ### Parameters